PostHog/posthog.com/contents/blog/product-360.md

 featuredImageType: full
 ---

 When PostHog was fresh out of YC last year, there were two things we focussed on: (i) build and (ii) talk to customers.
-Hiring a product person felt like a bureacratic layer which would slow us down.
-Engineers on our team would speak to our users (also engineers) - surely they'd know what's best to prioritize.
+Hiring a product person felt like it would slow us down.
+Engineers on our team would speak to our users (also engineers) - surely they'd know what's best to prioritize?
 We didn't want our engineers to be "shielded" from our customers.

-By PostHog's series B, I realized this approach was wrong.
+By PostHog's series B, our team showed me that I was totally wrong.
+Here's why that was the case, what we did about it, and the results.

 # Why I used to think this way